rpmuller/ePubs/WP1.md

-In every important city of antiquity there came to be considerable colonies of Jews, who shared with the representatives of other Eastern religions as an influence upon those who were not content either with scepticism or with the official religions of Grecce and Rome.
+In every important city of antiquity there came to be considerable colonies of Jews, who shared with the representatives of other Eastern religions as an influence upon those who were not content either with skepticism or with the official religions of Grecce and Rome.
 Many converts were made to Judaism, not only in the Empire, but also in South Russia.
 It was probably to Jewish and semi-Jewish circles that Christianity first appealed.
 Orthodox Judaism, however, became more